 To combat this, the Academy recommended

-Streamlining data collection and evaluation: The Academy said it continued to support the Rural Maternal and Obstetric Modernization of Services Act (S. 2373), among other efforts to improve outcomes and quality.
+Streamlining data collection and evaluation: The Academy said it continued to support the Rural Maternal and Obstetric Modernization of Services Act (S. 2373), NEED TO CHECK THIS LINK among other efforts to improve outcomes and quality.